top of page

 The £704,000 Chapel Stores project was enabled by a £299,500 grant from the Government's Community Ownership Fund.
 Without this our project could not have been achieved as there are limited source of funding for such projects.

 Mike Hawker, our chairman, was interviewed to understand the potential impact on future community initiatives like ours.
-Watch the programme here.
+Watch the feature here.

 Watch out for Lady Montagu's very timely visit to the Post Office 😊